 for this is due to the labour and cost of cultivating real wasabi in Japan.

-At Wasabi Crop we harvest the rhizomes to order, so they are always at their maximum freshness for you to grate and enjoy.
-The rhizome - the subterranean swollen stem of the plant - are grown in pea shingle mineral gravel beds enriched with nutrients from the added agricultural soil.
+At Wasabi Crop we harvest the rhizomes and freeze them so they are always at their maximum freshness for you to grate and enjoy at your convenience.
+The rhizome (root) - the subterranean swollen stem of the plant - are grown in pea shingle mineral gravel beds enriched with nutrients from the added agricultural soil.
 The oka - wasabi rhizomes can take up to 2 years to reach maturity.

-On receipt of your rhizome just grate it on a sharkskin grater or use a fine grater to give you the delicious wasabi paste.
-During the grating process the rhizome cell walls break down to release the wasabi kick to generate a fresh, pungent, zingy hot flavour.
+On receipt of your rhizome just grate it on a sharkskin grater or use a fine grater or even the lower part of a cheese grater works well to generate that delicious wasabi paste.
+During the grating process the rhizome cell walls break down to release the wasabi kick to produce a fresh, pungent, zingy hot flavour.
 Remember, you can combine your freshly grated wasabi paste with sushi and sashimi.
 This does not stop here, just added it to ice cream, chocolate or any of your favourite recipes involving cooking wasabi.

 Wasabi can make a significant contribution to a healthy diet as it contains fibre, protein and energy.
 Also, wasabi consists of a variety of minerals which include calcium, iron, potassium, magnesium, phosphorus, sodium and zinc.
 All of these natural elements contribute to an overall balanced diet and healthy well-being.
 In addition, wasabi is very rich in vitamin C, riboflavin, thiamine, folate, niacin, vitamin B6 and vitamin A. There are extra benefits from wasabi both from high levels of antioxidants and low levels of cholesterol.

 Enjoy your fresh wasabi - providing new foods for your table!